 Let’s start with the less serious cause of such problems: dirty components.
 If you’ve visited this blog before, then you know that we love reminding homeowners to change their air filters as needed.
 Dirty filters restrict airflow, and that can put a lot of stress on the system while driving up your energy costs.
 It can also cause your coil to freeze up.

-This coil is the point at which refrigerant in your system evaporates, which is what allows for your system to remove heat from the air in the first place.
-If airflow is restricted, it won’t absorb heat effectively, and that means it will get cold enough to freeze that condensation.
+This coil is the point at which refrigerant in your system evaporates, which is what allows your system to remove heat from the air in the first place.
+If the airflow is restricted, it won’t absorb heat effectively, and that means it will get cold enough to freeze that condensation.
 The same is true of a dirty coil.
 A layer of grime can insulate the coil, impeding the heat transfer process with the same results.

 Neither of these conditions is terribly difficult to resolve, but either can result in serious issues if ignored.
 A refrigerant leak, however, is in a whole other class.
 If your system is low on refrigerant, it is almost certainly due to a leak.
 The system does not consume refrigerant, after all.
 If you see ice on the coil, along with frost on the refrigerant lines themselves, this is likely what you’re dealing with.
 Regardless, be sure to report any issues with your AC to us immediately.